 Moira was compensated by Neurocrine Biosciences, Inc. to share her story

-Ready to talk to your healthcare provider about your TD movements?
-Our discussion guide can help.
+Looking for help talking to your healthcare provider about your TD movements?
+View our discussion guide.

-Ready to talk about tardive dyskinesia (TD) treatment?
+Ready to start a conversation about TD treatment?
 Find a specialist.

-Whether your uncontrollable body movements are mild, moderate, or severe, connecting with a psychiatry or neurology healthcare provider who may be able to help you diagnose and treat TD is important.
+Whether your uncontrollable body movements are mild, moderate, or severe, connecting with a psychiatry or neurology healthcare provider who has experience diagnosing and treating TD is important.

-Enter your ZIP code to find a specialist near you and ask about INGREZZA.a
+Enter your ZIP code to find a specialist near you and ask about reducing TD movements with INGREZZA—the only once‑daily treatment for TD.a

 - Neurocrine Biosciences, Inc. is providing this service to help patients find healthcare professionals in their area who have experience with tardive dyskinesia (TD).